The Gobi March (China) 2017 starts on Sunday, 18 June and is the 14th edition of the event.

 We recommend using freeze dried meals as your main food source.
 Hot water will be available at all campsites.

 Handmade flags and banners are used in all 4 Deserts races, including the Gobi March.
 Sometimes the Chinese locals help with displaying the banners.
 At the Gobi March 2006, expert Kazak horsemen carried the flags to start the event.
 In addition, nationality flags line the start and finish line each day typically representing 40 or more nationalities.
+To date, more than 100 nationalities have taken part in a 4 Deserts or RacingThePlanet race.

 Volunteers are carefully selected from around the world to ensure a variety of nationalities, language abilities, fitness levels and general experiences to form a world class support team able to work successfully in challenging conditions.
 Approximately three volunteer applications are received for every available position.
 View our Gobi March staff and volunteer team.